Fast track your treatment

 To book an appointment or speak with one of our friendly team, please get in touch using the options below

-A hysteroscopy is an effect way of examining and diagnosing a range of gynaecological issues, including abnormal bleeding, heavy periods, fibroids, and endometrial cancer.
-In some cases, your consultant can treat these issues through a hysteroscopy.
+A hysteroscopy is an effective way of examining and diagnosing a range of gynaecological issues, including abnormal bleeding, heavy periods, fibroids, and endometrial cancer.
+In some cases, your consultant can also treat these issues during the hysteroscopy.

 Please be aware that the following prices are a guide price.
 Your final price will be confirmed in writing following your consultation and any necessary diagnostic tests.